Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

 == Cooling Systems
 IT equipment generates *a lot of heat:* the *cooling system* is usually a very expensive component of the datacenter, and it is composed by *coolers*, *heat-exchangers* and *cold water tanks*.

+== Open-loop
+The simplest topology is fresh air cooling (or air economization) essentially, opening the windows.
+This is a single *open-loop* system.

+#figure(image("../figures/Open-loop.jpg"))

+Free cooling, i.e., open-loop, refers to the use of cold outside air to either help the production of chilled water or directly cool servers.
+It is not completely free in the sense of zero cost, but it involves very low-energy costs compared to chillers.

+== Closed-loop
+*Closed-loop* systems come in many forms, the most common being the air circuit on the data center floor.
+- The goal is to *isolate and remove heat from the servers* and transport it to a heat exchanger.
+- Cold air flows to the servers, heats up, and eventually reaches a heat exchanger to cool it down again for the next cycle through the servers.

+=== Data-center corridors
+*Server Racks are NEVER BACK-to-BACK.*  Corridors where servers are located are split into cold aisle, where the front panels of the equipment is reachable, and warm aisle, where the back connections are located.

+Cold air flows from the front (cool aisle), cools down the equipment, and leaves the room from the back (warm aisle).

+== Two Or Three Loops
+The airflow through the underfloor plenum, the racks, and back to the CRAC (a 1960s term for computer room air conditioning) defines the primary air circuit, i.e., the *first loop*.

+The *second loop* (the liquid supply inside the CRACs units) leads directly from the CRAC to external heat exchangers (typically placed on the building roof) that discharge the heat to the environment.

+A three-loop system commonly used in large-scale data center

+#figure(image("../figures/three-loop.jpg"))

+== Chillers and Cooling Towers
+A water-cooled chiller can be thought of as a water-cooled air conditioner.

+Cooling towers cool a water stream *by evaporating* a portion of it into the atmosphere.
+They do not work as well in very cold climates because they need additional mechanisms to prevent ice formation.

 == Tier of Data Centers
 #table(